AbhishekMehta07/AirBnB-Home-Page/README.md

 - Responsive design for desktop and mobile
 - Navigation bar with search and login options
 - Beautiful layout mimicking the AirBnB homepage
-- Well-structured HTML, CSS, and JavaScript

 Technologies Used
 -----------------
 - HTML5
-- CSS3
-- JavaScript (Optional for interactivity)

 Installation & Usage
 --------------------
 1. Clone the repository: